MilaGuilherme/i1this-backend/README.md

 `npm install`

 ### By default the API uses MySQL 5.7.31 and Knex
-Create an .env file on the root of the folder and add the following"status"
+Create an .env file on the root of the folder and add the following

 	NODE_ENV=development
 	PORT=3001